LINGLI97/CPM/README.md

 ============================================================

 ## **Overview**
-This repository contains the implementation of several algorithms proposed in our paper `Contextual Pattern Mining and Counting`, including `IM Method`, `EM Method`, `CPC Index`, `CPRI Method`, and `BCPC Index Method`.
+This repository contains the implementation of several algorithms proposed in our paper `Contextual Pattern Mining and Counting`, including `IM Method`, `EM Method`, `CPC Index without optimization`, `CPRI Method`, and `CPC Index Method`.
 The build process is managed using GNU Make, with modular rules defined in the Makefile for compiling and cleaning.

 ---